See how we'd build this for you Free 30-min strategy call

 *"Does this inventory accurately map the workflow?
 If yes, command me to 'Build Prompt #1'.
 If no, tell me what to adjust."*

-The AI will return a technical document with a "Prompt Chain Inventory."
+You now have a "Prompt Chain Inventory."
 This is your checklist.
-It tells you exactly how many prompts you need to build in the next step.
+It tells you exactly how many prompts you need to build.
 Review the logic.
 Make sure it matches how you actually do the work.
-If it misses a step, tell the AI to fix it now.
+If it misses a step, tell the AI to fix it before moving on.

 You are the **Lead Prompt Engineer & Automation Pipeline Architect**.